Blue Pills for Men: What to Know About Viagra (Sildenafil)

 Erectile dysfunction is when a man has difficulty getting or keeping an erection for sex.
 It happens when cGMP is broken down by an enzyme called PDE5 and not enough blood flows to the penis, preventing an erection.

-The blue pill contains the active ingredient sildenafil, that is a PDE5 inhibitor.
+Viagra contains the active ingredient sildenafil, that is a PDE5 inhibitor.
 This means it blocks the PDE5 enzyme from breaking down the cGMP chemical. cGMP is then available when you are sexually aroused and allows an influx of blood to your penis to make it easier to get and keep an erection.

 The blue pill is available in three different strengths 25mg, 50mg and 100mg.
 The strength is normally marked on the tablet.
 The recommended dose for first time use is 50mg.

-If you have a medical condition, you should consult with your doctor to check that this medication is safe for you to take and to check for any possible interactions.
+If you have a medical condition, you should tell your doctor to check that this medication is safe for you to take and to check for any possible interactions.
 The blue pill can interact with several other medicines, and it is important to check this with your doctor or pharmacist.

 Tip: Always obtain medication from a registered pharmacy.
 You should read the product information leaflet beforehand.
 If you experience any unusual side effects, or side effects that concern you, seek medical attention.

 The little blue pill reviews are generally positive, with most users finding it to be effective.
 Several clinical studies have demonstrated the effectiveness of the blue pill in treating ED.
-As Viagra and sildenafil are medically equivalent, there is not much difference between sildenafil reviews and Viagra reviews, and the main differentiating factor is the price.
+As Viagra and sildenafil are medically equivalent, there is not much difference between Sildenafil reviews and Viagra reviews, and the main differentiating factor is the price.

 In the UK, you can buy the blue pill in three different ways: